FedyBd/AI-Agent/README.md

 # AI-Agent
 Scheduling meeting with Gemini Flash 1.5 and Google Calendar API
+STILL WORKING ON SOME IMPROVEMENT